 “Hey, Elsie–oops, I mean, Ellen, I guess we could apply this principle to anything, couldn’t we?
 Like, say, treats: you win some, you lose some.
 Or frisbee: you win some, you lose some!
 Or how about–“

 “Zip it, Chaser.
-Sisters: you win some, you lose some. *Sigh.*”
+When it comes to sisters: you win some, you lose some. *Sigh.*”

 Asparagus, Pea Shoot and Pea Salad

 Remarkably quick to make, this fresh, crisp, quintessentially springtime salad is a perfect first course.
 I streamlined the recipe even more by using a flavorful nut-based mayo as the only dressing ingredient–it was sensational.